Mel Eves: Playing Style

-Eves had been an attacker during his time in the Wolves academy, but when he was promoted to the senior team, Wolves played a 4-4-2 formation with the attacking positions being taken by John Richards and Andy Gray who Wolves had spent 1.49 million pounds to secure, a UK transfer record at the time.

 Whilst Eves would boast favourable goals per game record in the first team, he believes he could have secured more during his time but due to the quality Wolves already had up front, he was often use as a winger.
 He describes himself as being pacey and wiry (lively).

-Discussing playing style of the 1979-89 season Eves recalls: “That season we won 3-2 at Everton, 3-2 at Arsenal, and we beat Man United 1-0 away and I scored there.
+Discussing playing style of the 1979-89 season Eves recalls: "That season we won 3-2 at Everton, 3-2 at Arsenal, and we beat Man United 1-0 away and I scored there.
 We won about 11 games away from home.
-We did very well away because we’d got players who could score from a lot of positions.
+We did very well away because we'd got players who could score from a lot of positions.
 I was probably third top scorer.
-If they had had the Pro Zone figures then, I’d loved to have known how far I ran in a game.
-I was expected to track back every time and if I didn’t I would know about it.”
+If they had had the Pro Zone figures then, I'd loved to have known how far I ran in a game.
+I was expected to track back every time and if I didn't I would know about it."

 Player Coach & Agent

 Following his retirement from playing football, Eves moved into becoming a player agent with his company "Eleven Sports" helping guide the careers of several players and became a fully qualified performance coach.

 Eves helped facilitate deals to bring prominent Italians to the football league through his agency including Fabrizio Ravanelli and Benito Carbone.

-In a 2021 interview with Midlands based new site, the express and star, Eves discussed his motivations and reflected with pride he took from 20 years work as an agent.

-Eves stated that his biggest satisfaction was “getting the potential out of the player, getting them where they could be, even when others didn’t believe.
+Eves stated that his biggest satisfaction was "getting the potential out of the player, getting them where they could be, even when others didn't believe.
 Robert Earnshaw, for example, was playing in League Two before going right through the divisions, scoring a hat-trick in every one.
 He scored a hat-trick as an international for Wales too, along with ones in the FA Cup and League Cup."

 Eves is also a published author, with his book "The 3 'E's: How to Achieve Optimum Performance" listed as available on Amazon.
 Eves believes the philosophy and coaching of this style helped with the upturn in for of Doncaster Rovers when he was working there.